manuel-guilbault/AspNetCore.NonInteractiveOidcHandlers/README.md

 the matching user.
 It is the least secure grant type and should be used only when nothing else can.

-The option's `UserCredentialsRetriever` property must be set to a lambda which returns a `(string userName, string password)?` nullable tuple.
+The option's `UserCredentialsRetriever` property must be set to a lambda which receives an `IServiceProvider` and returns a `(string userName, string password)?` nullable tuple.
 The delegating handler will call this lambda before trying to acquire a token.
 A `null` tuple can be returned, in which case the delegating handler won't request any token and won't authenticate the request.

 ```csharp
 services